-All our Sixth Form students must present themselves in a smart, tidy, clean and professional manner.
+All our Sixth Form students are role models for the junior pupils and so must present themselves in a smart, tidy, clean and professional manner.
+They must abide by the school's expectations regarding dress.

 - 1. Hair must be neat, a natural colour and neither overly long nor overly short. - 2.
 Boys must be clean-shaven. - 3.
 Girls may wear modest make up. - 4.
 Girls may wear one small, simple earring in each ear. - 5.
-Students are allowed small and modest jewellery. - 6.
-Underwear must not be visible. - 7.
-Skirts must be approximately knee length. - 8.
-Trousers must be mid-calf to full length and tailored. - Tattoos or other forms of body art must not be visible. - 10.
+Students are allowed small and modest jewellery. - Nose piercings must not be noticeable.
+Students must remove any nose piercing when instructed to do so by staff.
+If a recent piercing is yet to heal, a plaster will be required to cover a noticeable stud, or the stud removed. - 7.
+Skirts must be approximately knee length otherwise the student may be required to wear trousers. - 8.
+Trousers must be mid-calf to full length and tailored. - 9.
+Tattoos or other forms of body art must not be visible. - 10.
 V neck jumpers only may be worn over a shirt and under a jacket.